CDbio (MCD) Hits Self Reported Market Capitalization of $1.00 Billion

 Buying and Selling CDbio

-It is usually not presently possible to buy alternative cryptocurrencies such as CDbio directly using U.S. dollars.
-Investors seeking to acquire CDbio should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy CDbio using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as CDbio directly using U.S. dollars.
+Investors seeking to acquire CDbio should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase CDbio using one of the exchanges listed above.

 Receive News & Updates for CDbio Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CDbio and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.